dbaarda/workspace-tools/3DPrinting.md

 ./gcodegen.py -Kf=0.4 -Kb=2.0 -Cb=0.0 -Re=1.0 -R -P > test.g
 ```

-The verbose version output for this is in
+The verbose commented version of gcode output for this is in
 [RetractTest1_Kf04_Kb20_Cb00_Re10_RPv.g](./RetractTest1_Kf04_Kb20_Cb00_Re10_RPv.g)

 Note that this does have `-P` pressure advance compensation on, and the `-v`
 version of the output shows it has split the draw's into acceleration and
-deceleration phases with estimates for the pressure at each stage.
-I'm also
+deceleration phases for fast draws with estimates for the pressure at each
-using -Cb=0.0 because it's increasingly obvious that in the pressure advance
+stage.
+I'm also using -Cb=0.0 because it's increasingly obvious that in the
-calculations this just becomes a fixed offset identical to having a larger
+pressure advance calculations this just becomes a fixed offset identical to
-`-Re` because it never "oozes" away according to the model.
+having a larger `-Re` because it never "oozes" away according to the model.

 This test consisted of the following phases;

 * 5mm@5mm/s: warmup draw.
-* 40mm@<vx>mm/s: draw to build pressure at the test speed.
+* 40mm@`vx` mm/s: draw to build pressure at the test speed.
-* 20mm@<vr>mm/s: move while retracting <re>mm.
+* 20mm@`vr` mm/s: move while retracting `re` mm.
-* 20mm@<vr>mm/s: move to allow for deceleration.
+* 20mm@`vr` mm/s: move to allow for deceleration.
-* 0mm@0mm/s: restore <re>mm at <ve>mm/s.
+* 0mm@0mm/s: restore `re` mm at `ve` mm/s.
 * 5mm@5mm/s: cooldown draw.

 There were three tests done;